MaayanLab/clustergrammer-docs/docs/building_webpage.rst

 Adding Clustergrammer to a Page
 ===============================
 The :ref:`clustergrammer_js` library can be used to generate an interactive visualization in your webpage.
 Simply include the :ref:`clustergrammer_js` script in your page and load the pre-calculated :ref:`visualization-JSON <visualization_json>` to generate a visualization.
+Alternatively, :ref:`clustergrammer_js` can also be included as a node module.

 Clustergrammer can be used to generate interactive visualizations for your own web application by: using the :ref:`clustergrammer_js` library on your site, or embedding a visualization provided by the :ref:`clustergrammer_web`.